difference between disaster and hazard

 A disaster is the actual occurrence of harm resulting from a hazard.
 Disaster often has serious and lasting consequences, including loss of life, destruction of property, and long-term environmental impacts.

-See also difference between direct and indirect taxes
+See also difference between gdr and adr

 Disasters can be natural or man-made, and they often require emergency response and management to mitigate and recover from the resulting effects.
 Depending on the scale and severity of the disaster, local, national, and even international organizations may become involved in response and recovery efforts.